kanak246/http333/README.md

-# http333 - CSE 333 Web Server
+# http333 - Web Server

-This project is a multithreaded HTTP web server written in C++ for CSE 333 (University of Washington).
+This project is a multithreaded HTTP web server written in C++.
 It supports file serving and a search engine built on precomputed inverted indices.

-## 🌐 Live in Codespaces
+## Live in Codespaces

 > This repo is fully configured to run in GitHub Codespaces with Docker!

-### 🚀 To run the server:
+### To run the server:

 1. **Click "Code" > "Codespaces" > "Create codespace on master"**
 2. Wait ~1–2 mins for setup (Docker + `make` auto-run)